laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 If installing with other mods using the IMM - SOME THINGS MAY NOT WORK! - You may have success merging with other mods using IMM, but do not report these issues as a bug unless you have tested this mod on it's own, with no other mods installed!
 Refer to [laanp Mod Compatibility Matrix](https://github.com/laanp/Icarus_Mods_Separated?tab=readme-ov-file#laanp_mod_compatibility_matrixpdf) for a x-ref of laanp mods that can be used together in the game.

+### "Pete's Mining Kit"
+For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" and "Pete's Ice Borer" with your mouse cursor.
+This does not affect the player, and can be ignored.
+All drills will function at higher speeds.

 ### Custom Options Interface:
 - "Deactivate Cave Worms" only works in single player client mode.
 Does not work on Dedicated Server.
 - "Extinguish Fire" - Does not work in single player client mode, or on Dedicated Server.
 - "Clear Foliage" - Don't panic if you accidentally hit this and all your local flora is gone.
 It only lasts for your current session.
 - On Dedicated server (multiplayer), Turning on/off closest local fire, will only show for player who initiated it.
 - On Dedicated server (multiplayer), Turning on/off lights, will only show for player who initiated it.
+- Turning lights and local Fire on/off may cause the game to freeze.
+Would recommend using in-game interface instead.

 ### Teleporter:
 There is a known issue where ocassionally, after you teleport back to a saved destination when you walk over the teleport pad, you will teleport